modernxmpp/modernxmpp/docs/meetings/2019-01-brussels.md

 ### Daniel’s list
 * What to name things?
-   * Common Jabber vocabulary for Groups, 'Jabber ID', bookmarks, "muc members / participants"
+   * Common Jabber vocabulary for Groups, 'Jabber ID', bookmarks, "MUC members / participants"
    * Persons; (preference of roster name, pep name, local sync name (address book).
    * Persons in MUC (order of preference of room nick, roster name, pep name, …)
      * order of people in member list admins first?, alphabetical? (see affiliations)
    * Groups / Chats (preference of description, subject, local part, name, bookmark name, auto generated name)
- * do not get muc name from identity name but from disco form fields because identity name is set to localpart on some servers
+ * do not get MUC name from identity name but from disco form fields because identity name is set to localpart on some servers
  * Do we want to replace a referenced nick with the local version?
- * Adhoc, Impromptu group chat; come up with a cool default settings like members only, non-anon, allow pm?, allow subject change, allow invite.
+ * Ad hoc, Impromptu group chat; come up with a cool default settings like members only, non-anon, allow pm?, allow subject change, allow invite.
 What to expose
-Behavioral changes in impromptu mucs (send chat states, display read markers, e2ee by default, prefer 1:1 instead of PM when contacting a participant) and how to recogonize and impromptu chat (isMemberOnly && isNonAnon)
+Behavioral changes in impromptu MUCs (send chat states, display read markers, e2ee by default, prefer 1:1 instead of PM when contacting a participant) and how to recognize and impromptu chat (isMemberOnly && isNonAnon)
-* Afflitations
+* Affiliations
    * Do we need an owner.
 Should in a three person chat someone be the 'owner'
    * Administrators might make sense.
 But maybe we want to show owner and admin as the same.
    * Maybe it makes sense to make everyone owner and then call owner the admin

 * Do we need different profiles?
    * Private, non-anon
    * Public
-   * Annoucements. w/o presence broadcast, moderated
+   * Announcements. w/o presence broadcast, moderated
    * should those profiles be locked afterwards

 * Do we want to keep bookmarks or just use it as a sync mechanism?
   * open/close conversations when bookmark created / autojoin flag removed?
   * do we also leave when bookmark is removed?
-Does that work? this basically means no join without bookmark. 'remove bookmark' (w/o leave) can not be an action anymores
+Does that work? this basically means no join without bookmark. 'remove bookmark' (w/o leave) can not be an action anymore

 ## Naming things?!